MTDR Iron Condor Strategy

 What is a iron condor on MTDR?

 A iron condor on MTDR is the iron condor strategy applied to MTDR (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With MTDR stock trading near $60.19, the strikes shown on this page are snapped to the nearest listed MTDR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MTDR stock at $53.58 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MTDR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MTDR iron condor max profit and max loss calculated?